wearetheframers/frame-core-wip/docs/index.md

 Frame consists of three main components:

-1. [[frame]]: The main interface for creating and managing Framer instances.
+the [[frame]]: The main interface for creating and managing Framer instances.
 It acts as the central hub for initializing and orchestrating the various components of the framework.

-2. [[framer]]: Represents an individual AI agent with capabilities for task management, decision-making, and interaction with language models.
+the [[framer]]: Represents an individual AI agent with capabilities for task management, decision-making, and interaction with language models.
 Each Framer operates independently but can collaborate with others.
 Framers can be initialized with a `soul_seed` that is a string or a dictionary with a 'seed' key.

-3. [[framed]]: A collection of Framer objects working together to achieve complex tasks.
+the [[framed]]: A collection of Framer objects working together to achieve complex tasks.
 It enables coordination and communication between multiple Framers, allowing for scalable and collaborative operations.

 ## Key Features